Dmitry Medvedev: Early life and education

 As a child, Medvedev was intellectually curious, described by his first grade teacher Vera Smirnova as a "dreadful why-asker".
 After school, he would spend some time playing with his friends before hurrying home to work on his assignments.
 In the third grade, Medvedev studied the ten-volume Small Soviet Encyclopedia belonging to his father.
-In the second and third grades, he showed interest in dinosaurs and memorised primary Earth's geologic development periods, from the Archean up to the Cenozoic.
+In the second and third grades, he showed interest in dinosaurs and memorised Earth's primary geologic development periods, from the Archean up to the Cenozoic.
 In the fourth and fifth grades he demonstrated interest in chemistry, conducting elementary experiments.
 He was involved to some degree with sport.
 In grade seven, his adolescent curiosity blossomed through his relationship with Svetlana Linnik, his future wife, who was studying at the same school in a parallel class.
 This apparently affected Medvedev's school performance.
 He calls the school's final exams in 1982 a "tough period when I had to mobilize my abilities to the utmost for the first time in my life."